 3. Digital equivalents (photos, scans) are acceptable.

-2. Do not tamper with or try to cheat the system.
+2. Do not tamper with or attempt to cheat the system.

 3. If cheating is detected, penalties will apply at the race directors’ discretion.

-1. Friends and family in destination cities may attend official events but cannot aid your team in scavenges or planning.
+1. Friends and family in destination cities may attend official events but cannot assist your team with scavenges or planning.

 2. Keep the competition fair and unbiased.

-1. During tech-free legs, you may not use personal electronic devices or hotel business centers for research.
+1. During tech-free legs, personal electronic devices and hotel business centers may not be used for research.

-2. Public phones (pay phones, etc.) are allowed if needed.
+2. Public phones (e.g., pay phones) are allowed if needed.

-2. They will not provide strategic or guiding tips.
+2. They will not provide strategic or guiding advice.

-1. Immediately and privately report any rule violations or spirit breaches by other teams.
+1. Immediately and privately report any rule violations or breaches by other teams.

 2. Provide documentation if possible.